 As companies tighten their security policies, Nintex increasingly gets more involved security protocols from companies wishing to do business with us.
 Whether 50 questions or 300, Monica completes the paperwork, reassuring these companies that we meet – and often exceed – their security standards for vendors.

 Nintex follows stringent standards to protect data.
-Access to data center facilities and other physical security controls for Nintex’s cloud-based offerings are tightly regulated according to standards outlined for Microsoft Azure or HOSTING.
+Access to data center facilities and other physical security controls for Nintex’s cloud-based offerings are tightly regulated according to standards outlined for Microsoft Azure.

 The Nintex, Nintex Connect and Drawloop® websites comply with the U.S.- E.U.
 Safe Harbor Framework and the U.S. – Swiss Safe Harbor framework as set forth by the U.S. Department of Commerce regarding the collection, use and retention of personal data from European Union member countries and Switzerland.